ikawaha/kagome/README.md

 EOS
 ```

+Contributing
+---

+Issues and pull requests are always welcome.
+Code changes are made to the develop branch.
+Do not make your changes against the master branch.

 License
 ---
 Kagome is licensed under the Apache License v2.0 and uses the MeCab-IPADIC, UniDic dictionary/statistical model.
 See NOTICE.txt for license details.